Fun and Interesting Butterfly Facts for Kids

 Learn More About the Charming Lives of Painted Lady Butterflies

 We've only scratched the surface of the incredible world of butterflies!
 Want to see their fascinating life cycle with your own eyes?
-The Insect Lore Butterfly Garden® comes with live caterpillars and everything you need to get started!
+Explore our Butterfly Garden Kit!

 Registering for an account has many benefits: